sjjsy/sjjsy.github.io/_resume/resume.md

 Other sports
 : I have also more or less regularly trained (and in some instances even competed) in many other sports including strength training, bodypump, indoor and outdoor swimming, kayaking, orienteering, backcountry skiing, ski trekking, hiking, trekking, bouldering, top-rope climbing, tennis, football.
   For instance, with my friends we have completed trekking trips such as trekking 101 km and sleeping two nights at uninsulated lean-tos around snowy Koli National Park in 49 hours, ski trekking 73 km on the frozen Baltic Sea and sleeping in a tent on an island in 24 hours, backcountry skiing 71 km in 14 hours, and kayaking 53 km in 41 hours in the archipelago of Porkkala.
-Also with my wife we have trekked 64 km with 5627 meters of ascent and 5678 meters of descent from Albania to Montenegro through the Accursed Mountains in three days and eg. conquered Hochstuhl in 9 hours (~20 km with ~1930 meters of ascent and descent).
+  Also with my wife we have trekked 64 km with more than 5600 meters of ascent and descent from Albania to Montenegro through the Accursed Mountains in three days and eg. conquered Hochstuhl in 9 hours (~20 km with ~1930 meters of ascent and descent).

 Competitive dancing
 : During 2008-2017 I have semi-regularly taken courses in different types